dionysos-dev/Dionysos.jl/docs/src/reference/System.md

 ## Control system

-Each control system should be implemented as a ControlSystem .
+Each control system should be implemented as a ControlSystem.

 ```@docs
 Dionysos.System.ControlSystem
 ```

-So far, we have implemented a few examples of control systems :
+So far, we have implemented a few examples of control systems:

 ```@docs
 Dionysos.System.SimpleSystem